top of page

 9. GROOMING

-Since Sheepadoodles and Poochons are mostly non-shedding dogs, you are saving yourself a TON of time in not having to clean up massive amounts of dog hair around the house.
+Since Sheepadoodles are mostly non-shedding dogs, you are saving yourself a TON of time in not having to clean up massive amounts of dog hair around the house.
 The trade-off for this luxury is that the doodle coat will require more maintenance than some other dog breeds.
-Sheepadoodles and Poochons will need to be brushed at least once a week to prevent and remove any matting in their fur.
+Sheepadoodles will need to be brushed at least once a week to prevent and remove any matting in their fur.

 To keep an optimum coat, you should plan on brushing 2-3 times a week, or even daily, if you can manage the time.
 We recommend using a combination of a de-matting brush (like this one on Amazon) and a regular hair brush to work through their entire coat.
 Be sure to brush all the way down to their skin, fully getting through their undercoat.